Accessing the Application

 2. Original Essay

 Your Honors College application essay helps us get to know you personally and intellectually.
-Please address the following prompt in 500 words or less:
+Valid file types are .pdf, .txt, and .docx.
+Please address the following prompt in no more than 500 words:

 The best essays will be: